bterwijn/memory_graph/README.md

 ```

 ## Power Set ##
-A more complex recursive example is function `power_set()`.
+A more complex recursive example is function `power_set()` where lists are shared by different function calls.
 A power set is the set of all subsets of a collection of values.

 ```python
 import memory_graph as mg